Wholeness

 In one episode of his show, The Joy of Painting, he demonstrates this in the way he transforms an old, “unwanted” painting into a beautiful new landscape.
 He gracefully turns “mistakes” into stunning works of art, and even embraces the new direction former “accidents” take him.

 In a similar way, as we move through hard, messy times in life, rather than getting stuck on past mistakes, hardships, or failures, we can instead allow them to reshape or refine our journey.
 Here, challenges and struggles continually merge and blend different styles, forms, or colors into new works of art.
-In this way, one need not run from past “failures” but let them shape and direct the ever-evolving painting of life.

 And one day, after we leave this world and our paintings are finally finished, perhaps we’ll have the chance to step back and admire our works of art alongside the true artist behind them.
-May we get to see why certain strokes were used, or why certain colors seemed to blend outside the lines.
-Finally, we’ll come to discover and understand the grand purpose behind it all.

 Leave a Reply